-This Japanese wakame miso soup with cabbage is heartwarming, cozy and incredibly comforting to have.
-All you need is a few simple ingredients and 30 minutes to make this soup.
-It is naturally vegan, gluten-free and packed full of nutrients!
+This Japanese-inspired cabbage miso soup is heartwarming, cozy, and incredibly comforting.
+You only need a few simple ingredients and 30 minutes to make this soup!

 💚Why you will love this recipe